 Spelling and grammar mistakes immortalized in tattoos.
 It happens in chemistry too—read about one that went wrong.

-- The Chemistry of Tattoo Ink
+- Going Skin Deep: The Culture and Chemistry of Tattoos

 - Temporary Tattoos That Control Your Phone